 Boating is permitted only on the Bay and its tributaries, but not in salt evaporation ponds.
 Canoes and kayaks are recommended, since motor noise scares away wildlife.
 Jet skis are prohibited.
 Many sloughs are empty of water at low tide.
 Please be aware of the tide schedule before you embark.
 If your boat becomes stuck in the mud, wait for the next high tide to float it free.
 Public launching ramps are located at Alviso Marina County Park, Redwood City and near the refuge Visitor Center in Fremont.
+Check out the San Francisco Bay Water Trail map and see designated water trail sites.

 The refuge offers numerous opportunities and resources for educational groups free of charge.
 Resources include teacher orientations, field trips, local library presentations, and summer camps.
 Thousands of youth visit every year to learn about wildlife, habitat, or ecological processes.